 It’s all well and good to keep up your lifts and your cardio, but adding some extra roll to your workout can go a long way.
 After all, it’s an incredibly versatile piece of gym equipment.
 Calves, quads, thighs – they all deserve a little rolling action.
 It’s up to you to deliver.

-When in doubt – YouTube
+When in Doubt: YouTube

-Below, I’ve linked several excellent YouTube videos, featuring a wide array of foam roller exercises.
+Below, I’ve linked several excellent YouTube videos featuring a wide array of foam roller exercises.
 Be sure to pay special attention to the body movements as well as the breathing of the athletes in these videos.
 Mind their posture and the angles at which they perform the exercises.
-These factors are key in ensuring a good, safe workout.
+These factors are key to ensuring a good, safe workout.